GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    VIEWER_ACCESS_TOKEN=<replace with the token in your curl output>
    ```

-2. Invoke the /users API using the viewer token:
+3. Invoke the /users API using the viewer token:
    ```sh
    curl -i -X GET https://${APIGEE_HOST}/v1/samples/apiproduct-operations/token/users \
       -H TOKEN:$VIEWER_ACCESS_TOKEN
    ```

+## Optional: Test the APIs using OAuthV2 token Validation (B)

 3. Now obtain a token for the creator.
    ```sh